Satyam/firmata-http-bridge/README.md

 * `*.js.map`: Map files used in debugging to associate each line in the `*.js` files to the original source code in the `*.ts` files.
 Debuggers handle this automatically.
 They are not required in a production environment.
 * `*.d.ts`: type declaration files, they contain the type declarations extracted from the original `*.ts` without the actual code, which is now in the `*.js` files.
 IDEs like VSCode use these files to provide code hints and type checking on the fly while using these files.

+It will also add a few files to the `public/` folder, which are the non-TypeScript versions of their namesakes, with a `.js` extension instead of the `.ts` extension of TypeScript files.
+If the original files feel cumbersome, these two are plain JavaScript.
+There will also be files with `.d.ts` extensions where all the type declarations get extracted.

 ### Execute

 Once installed and compiled, you may run the package in node with: